ginachong/battleship/README.md

 2. Choose where to place your ships.
 3. Submit your board and battle the computer.

+This project is currently at MVP status, so there are still many components I'm working to improve.
 Currently working on:
   * improving user experience when placing ships (the length of each ship)
   * verifying that user's ship placement is adjacent